NUpolisci/NU-math-camp/resources/README.md

 - [NVivo](https://libguides.northwestern.edu/c.php?g=114906&p=6872685) licenses are available with the department, as some of you will presumably do qualitative work as well.

+- [NU Software Catalog](https://www.it.northwestern.edu/service-catalog/device-management/software/available-software.html) includes all the software that the university provides to students.
+If there is something you need that is not on this list or only offered at a discounted price, you can also always talk to Department Admin about further options.

-- [Library Guides](https://libguides.northwestern.edu/c.php?g=114906&p=747533) regarding different software packages and how the university can support your learning of these tools.
+- [NU Library Guides](https://libguides.northwestern.edu/data2) regarding different software packages and how the university can support your learning of these tools.

 - [OneDrive](https://www.it.northwestern.edu/file-sharing/onedrive.html) is the cloud storage of choice for Northwestern.
 There are degrees of integration you can have with your desktop.
 If this isn't your favorite interface for remote storage (it's not great), then try Dropbox.